 We see the two women trying to one-up each other in beauty products in the 1930’s; their rivalry results in a Senate hearing that concludes with their being forced to reveal the ingredients of their products, a revelation that they fear will cause their customers to flee.
 During World War II, they both cleverly innovate products that will appeal to women newly enlisted in the armed forces and the workforce, and that work around the material shortages.
 In the 1950’s,they both ignore the competition from those who indulge in the growing trends that they abhor – teenagers, television!

 Their rise is far less interesting in this musical than their fall.
-The last half hour of “War Paint” is as good as it gets on Broadway, with two women knocking us with back-to-back powerhouse solos that are both touching and tuneful – Ebersole sings “Pink,” her signature color that now haunts her; LuPone sings “Forever Beautiful” about the portraits of herself she commissioned over the years.
+The last half hour of “War Paint” is as good as it gets on Broadway, with two women knocking us over with back-to-back powerhouse solos that are both touching and tuneful – Ebersole sings “Pink,” her signature color that now haunts her; LuPone sings “Forever Beautiful” about the portraits of herself she commissioned over the years.
 Then there is a final scene in which they meet at last – with hilarious digs, and affecting reconciliation – followed by a rousing finale.
 If only that had actually happened.

 Book by Doug Wright; Music by Scott Frankel; Lyrics by Michael Korie; Choreography by Christopher Gattelli; Directed by Michael Greif